tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送/API 文档/服务端错误码_intl_en.md

- The common errors of TPNS RESTful APIs mainly include the following:
+The common errors of the RESTful APIs of Tencent Push Notification Service mainly include the following:

 | Error Code | Description | Feedback API |
 | -------- | ---------------- | ---------------- | ----------- |